nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Marking a task as uncompleted: `undone_task`
-Marks a completed task from SOChedule Task List as uncompleted.
+Marks a completed task from the task list as uncompleted.

 Format: `undone_task INDEX`
 * Marks the task at the specified INDEX as uncompleted.